jordanleal12/assignment-2-custom-software/README.md

    - Visit [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) sign up page and create account
    - Copy API key from [API keys](https://home.openweathermap.org/api_keys) page on OpenWeatherMap
-   - Create a file named .env in the project root and save your API key
+   - Create a file named .env in the project root and save your API key as `OWM_API_KEY = "api-key-here"`
    - Verify email address used with confirmation email - API KEY WILL NOT WORK IF YOU SKIP THIS STEP!!!
-   - For ease of use, the following pre-confirmed API key can be used - "0c3330fa568c970e539a75c0d5c08c40"
+   - The API key can take a few minutes to activate, for testing purposes only the following pre-confirmed API key can be used - "0c3330fa568c970e539a75c0d5c08c40"
+   - NOTE - In a normal deployment setting, the use of a pre-provided API key could constitute a security risk and is only used here to expedite the testing process.

    ```bash
    echo "OWM_API_KEY = \"api-key-here\"" > .env